 Anyway, remember not to show off your brand new huge camera, your big amount of euros and don't leave your bag wide open especially when you're looking somewhere else.

-Don't laugh, I've seen that a lot (and the bad consequences of it) and it was not in the suburbs. over 6 years ago
+Don't laugh, I've seen that a lot (and the bad consequences of it) and it was not in the suburbs. almost 7 years ago

 Some areas at night in Paris can be dodgy, but unless you get really lost you'll never see them ;) over 6 years agoAnswered by issy nomad via WorldNomads.com